fsantanna-no/ce0-old/README.md

 Deallocation occurs automatically when the scope of the owner terminates.
 Ownership can be transferred by reassigning the value to another assignee, which can live in another scope.
-A value can also be shared with an alias without transfering ownership.
+A value can also be shared with an alias without transferring ownership.

 *Ce* ensures that deallocation occurs exactly once at the very moment when there are no more active references to the value.